dmalexa5/cli-macro-tool/README.md

 ### Enter the circled information into the `Plant 24 Routing Calculator`

-- In this case, there should be 2 usages: 1 for lasers and one for edgegrind
+- In this case, there should be 2 usages: 1 for lasers and 1 for edgegrind

 ### Next, enter the part command with lasers + edgegrind flags: `part -le`